newbiettn/newbiettn.github.io/_posts/2021-03-03-prelude-to-python.md

 pyenv 1.2.23
 ```

 Now it is necessary to define environment variable for `pyenv'.
-To do that, add the following to your `~/.zshprofile' (I use `zsh', for others who use `bash', please refer to the [https://github.com/pyenv/pyenv](official document) for further information.
+To do that, add the following to your `~/.zshprofile' (I use `zsh', for others who use `bash', please refer to the [official document](https://github.com/pyenv/pyenv) for further information.

 ```
 export PYENV_ROOT="$HOME/.pyenv"